laszewsk/nist/catalog/aws/amazon-codeguru-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-codeguru.yaml
 ---

+{{% pageinfo %}}
+Amazon CodeGuru is a developer tool that provides intelligent recommendations to improve code quality and identify an application's most expensive lines of code.
+{{% /pageinfo %}}

 ## Description

 Amazon CodeGuru is a developer tool that provides intelligent recommendations to improve code quality and identify an application's most expensive lines of code.